Published April 4, 2022

 - Human ‘error’ - we think one thing, but the data doesn’t match - maybe tweak a little to make it work?!!

-Digital sources of consumer intelligence
+Digital sources of consumer data

 Digital channels are stuffed with consumer insights.
 Positively bursting at the seams.
 Sources where consumers are sharing and engaging online, include…